ainaimi/vscode-setup-mac/README.md

-# VSCode Setup for MacOS
+# VSCode Setup

-This repo[^1] [^2] contains some basic setup instructions and commands for installing Visual Studio Code and select extensions on MacOS.
+This repo[^1] [^2] contains some basic setup instructions and commands for installing Visual Studio Code and select extensions.

 One benefit of using VSCode is the availability of the [LiveShare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension, which allows two or more people to edit the same codefile remotely.
 To learn more about LiveShare, see [this video](https://youtu.be/A2ceblXTBBc).